EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 ***

-#### New Super Mario Bros Wii / Wario Land: Shake It!/Wario Land: The Shake Dimension
+#### New Super Mario Bros Wii / Wario Land: Shake It! / Wario Land: The Shake Dimension
 [Back to the Top](#community-creations-table-of-contents)

 Credit: `drone1313`